gallenc/solent2Public/workup/mock-tca1/hotellock-parent/README.md

-# hotel Lock TCA project version 0.1
+# Hotel Lock TCA project version 0.1

 ## Scenario
 Most Hotels now have card lock systems whereby guest are issued with a card which allows access to their room for the duration of their stay.